 Manager Level Remarketing Intro

-Remarketing via the manager account allows you create audience lists all in one place for easier management.
+Remarketing via the manager account allows you to create audience lists all in one place for easier management.
 When you create audience lists in the manager account you can share them with any individual account that resides under that manager.
 Create an audience list once, share with all, and that’s it.
 For instructions on how to share audiences: Set up Remarketing List Sharing.

 Benefits of Manager Level Remarketing